 Some agencies/commands may have procedures above the minimums described on the Security Equipment Disposal page.
 Check with your local agency/command to see if they want to keep old locks for parts cannibalization or other reasons.

-No. GSA considers vault doors with the GSA Approval label compliant (provided no other modifications/damage to the door are present) regardless of the other labels.
+No. We consider vault doors with the GSA approval label compliant — provided no other modifications/damage to the door are present — regardless of the other labels.
 DSS inspectors also follow this criteria and this is the basis for the AR 190-11 provision.
-Reference ISOO Notice 2014-02 [PDF].
+Refer to ISOO Notice 2014-02 [PDF].

-The Style 1 lock (Kaba-Mas) has a digital readout, the Style 2 lock (S&G) has indented numbers and marks.
+The Style 1 lock — Kaba-Mas — has a digital readout.
+The Style 2 lock — S&G — has indented numbers and marks.
 The Style 2 lock has some networkability whereas the Style 1 does not.
-The Style 1 lock utilizes electromechanical movement of the knob to energize the digital display and does not require batteries, while the Style 2 lock works as an electronic lock from the inside and does require batteries.
-To learn more about the lock features, please visit the manufacturers’ websites.
+The Style 1 lock uses electromechanical movement of the knob to energize the digital display and does not require batteries, while the Style 2 lock works as an electronic lock from the inside and does require batteries.
+To learn more about the lock features, visit the manufacturers’ websites.

-Federal Specifications and Qualified Product Lists (QPLs) are located at the NAVFAC Department of Defence (DoD) Lock Program website.
+Federal Specifications and QPLs are on the NAVFAC Department of Defence Lock Program page.

-The Information Security Oversight Office (ISSO), 2014-02 notice [PDF] directs customers to purchase the Information Processing System (IPS) containers from our Multiple Award Schedule (MAS) 71 under Special Item Number (SIN) under SIN 489 190.
-These items are part-number specific to the manufacturer and not National Stock Numbers (NSNs).
+The Information Security Oversight Office (ISSO), 2014-02 notice [PDF] directs customers to purchase IPS containers from our Multiple Award Schedule (MAS) 71 under Special Item Number, or SIN, under 489 190.
+These items are part number specific to the manufacturer and not NSNs.
 These items are not currently available for purchase under GSA Global Supply.
 Reference GSA eLibrary for MAS 71 SIN 489 190 information.

 In addition, there are other vendors listed on the Federal Specification, Qualified Products List.
 These vendors do NOT have a Schedule contract.
 If you purchased the IPS containers through them, it would be an “open market” purchase versus a “Schedule” buy.

-The cost to recertify a container varies and depends upon the extent of the repairs needed.
+The cost to recertify a container varies and depends on the extent of the repairs needed.

 Lockmasters Security Institute